 - Each iteration is better prepared for commercial deployment.

 - Software can be updated and deployed more quickly, allowing you to meet customer and market demands faster than your competition – with a product that is secure.

 Organizations are better able to meet user needs and deliver a high-value product in a more timely and efficient manner.
 Federal agencies are among the leading organizations embracing this approach for its benefits.

-The benefits of DevSecOps – including cost reductions, increased customer value, and increased code coverage – are discussed in greater detail in this white paper from DevSecCon.
+The benefits of DevSecOps – including cost reductions, increased customer value, and increased code coverage – are discussed in greater detail in this.

 But the DevSecOps approach requires the use of multiple testing tools and types of tools to give application security the attention it deserves throughout the entire process.
 Let’s look at two of the most common types – SAST and DAST.

 SAST and DAST: Why you need both